FikaWorks/website/content/blog/accelerating-cloud-native-adoption-platform-engineering-roadmap/index.md

-_Photo Notes: I took this picture at Utrecht Central Station while commuting to the Rabobank HQ—the very project that inspired this post!_
+_Photo Notes: I took this picture at Utrecht Central Station while commuting to the Rabobank HQ, where the project that inspired this post was delivered!_

 _Refreshed: This post was revisited and updated to keep the information timely and relevant._